 We store the information collected on a secure database, which is hosted on the cloud.
 Any information stored for the purposes of career support is held securely.

 Legal basis for processing

 Under data protection legislation we are required to identify our legal basis for processing.
-The legal basis for using your information is public task and legitimate interests.
+The legal basis for using your information is contract, public task and legitimate interests.

 Sharing your information